ccchow/fsdp_qwen/README.md

 # Qwen FSDP Fine-Tuning Examples

 This repository contains simple scripts for fine-tuning Qwen models with [Hugging Face Accelerate](https://github.com/huggingface/accelerate) using Fully Sharded Data Parallel (FSDP).
 The examples target a single-GPU workstation and are based on the walkthrough in `instruction.md`.
+The ``DilocoFSDPTrainer`` uses a ``DeviceMesh`` to synchronize the outer optimization step across ranks when running with multiple GPUs.

 ## Environment Setup